+What is this?

+Select score below.

-Example 1-Verbal Response
+Example 1 - Ve rbal Response

 Test examiner: (points to picture on screen) What is this?

+Student: (No response)

 Test examiner: (points to picture on screen) What is this?
 Tell me.

+Student: (No response)

-Test examiner: (points to picture on screen) What is this? [pause] A sock. [pause] What is this?
+Test examiner: (points to picture on screen) What is this? [pause] A sock . [pause] What is this?

 Student: Sock.

-In this example, the student verbally responds with the correct answer after the test examiner provides (models) the correct response.
+In this example, the student verbally responds with the correct answer after the test examiner provides ( models ) the correct response.
 The test examiner would then score the response B following the rubric provided with the test question in the DFA and advance to the next test question.
 The student receives partial credit (one point).